snowplow/documentation/docs/recipes/recipe-content-analytics/index.md

 Understanding how your users are engaging with your content is just the first step.
 Next, you might want to

 - Extend this table to include where the content is being promoted on your site to understand how placement affects performance.
-- Start mapping the relationships between content pieces based on user behaviour, working towards compelling content recommendations.
+- Start mapping the relationships between content pieces based on user behavior, working towards compelling content recommendations.
 - Pivot this data to look at users instead: understand which marketing channels users come from, and how that affects their engagement with your content.
 - Etc.